-Welcome to my world of Cards and Zen, delivered from Denmark with a Transylvanian touch.
+Welcome to my world of visual language, cards, Zen, and analog photography delivered from Denmark with a Transylvanian touch.

 I have a passion for seeing the obvious.
 I read cards like the Devil.
 I tell fortunes from a martial arts, Zen perspective.